tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 I've grown accustomed to the smell of the body as it falls apart.

 It's not just eyes now.
 Pieces of vertebrae and swatches of sinew clutter my fridge in pitchers and plastic containers.
-Strange butterfly-clusters of ears and fingers cling to the lamps and windows in shuddering sheets of flesh.
-Strips of bloody gums and teeth crawl like inchworms across my countertops.
+Strange butterfly-clusters of ears cling to the lamps and windows in shuddering sheets of flesh.
+Strips of gums and teeth crawl like inchworms across my countertops.

 Furthermore, something is wrong with my skin.
 Every night, I feel it fluttering and pulsing, as if it, too, wants to replicate exponentially,